 “Natural river systems are complex, ‘messy’ and retain water, nutrients and carbon.
 Modified river systems are simple, ‘neat’ and designed to keep water moving.
 These systems are carbon poor.
 It is estimated that modified river systems store less than 2% of the carbon they used to,” says Professor Ellen Wohl.

-Building on the success of the original project, the Rivers of Carbon partnership has facilitated the roll-out of six major projects in Goulburn, Burra and the Breadalbane region of New South Wales, and on the Lachlan, Yass and Murrumbidgee rivers.
-We are also working with Water New South Wales to protect and restore Sydney’s water catchments.
-To date, almost 1,000ha of rivers have been revegetated, a further 1,000 ha of remnant vegetation protected, 122 km of stream fencing installed and 1,652 volunteers engaged.
+The Rivers of Carbon partnership has facilitated the roll-out of six major projects in Goulburn, Burra and the Breadalbane region of New South Wales, and on the Lachlan, Yass and Murrumbidgee rivers.

-For more information about this project, or to register your interest in being involved, please feel free to send us an online query.
+For more information about this project, please feel free to send us an online query.